What You Need to Know About Clerical Library Assistant

 - Library Aide

-In 2016, there was an estimated number of 104,300 jobs in the United States for Clerical Library Assistant.
+In the United States, there were 104,300 jobs for Clerical Library Assistant in 2016.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,800 new jobs for Clerical Library Assistant by 2026.
-There will be an estimated 16,300 positions for Clerical Library Assistant per year.
+Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.

 The states with the most job growth for Clerical Library Assistant are Utah, Nevada, and Texas.
 Watch out if you plan on working in Rhode Island, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.